- Departments A-G

 WHAT DO I NEED TO DO?

-After July 1, 2023, any property remaining in the Torrens system will be automatically withdrawn and a certificate of withdrawal recorded.
+Nothing!
+After July 1, 2023, any property remaining in the Torrens System will be automatically withdrawn and a certificate of withdrawal recorded for free.

 WHAT IF I WANT TO DO IT MYSELF?